 Capex Side Effects

 Note: This document contains side effect information about fluocinolone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Capex.
+Some dosage forms listed on this page may not apply to the brand name Capex.

 Along with its needed effects, fluocinolone topical (the active ingredient contained in Capex) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.